Which of the following is a part of the cell theory? | Channels for Pearson+

 1

-Identify the three main components of the cell theory: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of structure and function in organisms, and 3) All cells arise from pre-existing cells.
+Recognize the three main tenets of the cell theory: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of life, and 3) All cells arise from pre-existing cells.

-Examine each statement provided in the problem to determine if it aligns with the established components of the cell theory.
+Evaluate each statement in the problem against the tenets of the cell theory.
+The statement 'All living organisms are composed of cells' directly aligns with the first tenet of the cell theory.

-Evaluate the statement 'Cells are the basic unit of structure and function in organisms.'
-This is a correct part of the cell theory, as it emphasizes the fundamental role of cells in the organization and function of living organisms.
+Consider the statement 'Cells contain a nucleus that houses genetic material.'
+While this is true for eukaryotic cells, it is not a part of the original cell theory, which applies to all cells, including prokaryotic cells that do not have a nucleus.

 Watch next